5000 Definitions

 Abandonment

-When the claimant fails without good cause, to appear (by himself or by authorized representative) at his or her scheduled hearing.
+When the claimant fails without good cause, to appear (by themselves or by authorized representative) at their scheduled hearing.

 Adequate Notice